apache/pulsar/site2/docs/io-develop.md

 }
 ```

-In case of AVRO, JSON and Protobuf records (schemaType=AVRO,JSON,PROTOBUF_NATIVE) you can cast the
+In the case of AVRO, JSON, and Protobuf records (schemaType=AVRO,JSON,PROTOBUF_NATIVE), you can cast the
 `genericObject` variable to `GenericRecord` and use `getFields()` and `getField()` API.
 You are able to access the native AVRO record using  `genericObject.getNativeObject()`.